pnp/cli-microsoft365/docs/docs/user-guide/using-cli.md

 Some options in the CLI expect boolean values like `true` or `false`.
 The CLI for Microsoft 365 has the following definition on booleans:

 !!! info "Definition of Booleans"
-    Booleans are case-insensitive, and are represented by the following values.
+    Booleans are case-insensitive and are represented by the following values.
     True: 1, yes, true, on
     False: 0, no, false, off